MELDProject/meld_graph/docs/install_singularity.md

 It will download the data in the meld_data folder you set up in step 2.

 ## Verify installation
-To verify that you have installed all packages, set up paths correctly, and downloaded all data, this verification script will run the pipeline to predict the lesion classifier on a new patient.
+To verify that you have installed all packages, set up paths correctly, and downloaded all data, this verification script will run the pipeline to predict the lesion on a test patient.
 It takes approximately 15 minutes to run.

 ```bash
 singularity exec meld_graph.sif /bin/bash -c "cd /app && pytest -s"